saltstack/salt/doc/topics/specs/salt_auth_proto_abs.rst

 All messages sent from the publisher are encypted using the revolving AES key, in the event that the master restarts the minions will all have an invalid AES key because it has been regenerated on the master.
 The master will then send out a publication that the minions cannot decrypt.
-If the minion recieves a publication that cannot be decrypted then the minion will re-authenticate, obtain the correct AES key, and decrypt the message.
+If the minion receives a publication that cannot be decrypted then the minion will re-authenticate, obtain the correct AES key, and decrypt the message.
 This means that the AES key on the salt master can safely revolve without inturupting the minion